lyubick/action-YAML-schema-validator/README.md

-# action-YAML-schema-validator
+# YAML/JSON File(s) Validation against JSON Schema

 ## Overview
-This action can validate YAML files against provided JSON Schema.
-In case if YAML file is in full compliance with provided JSON Schema action will exit gracefully, crash (unhandled exception) will occur otherwise.
+This action can validate YAML or JSON files against provided JSON Schema.
+In case if provided file is in full compliance with provided JSON Schema, action will exit gracefully, crash (unhandled exception) will occur otherwise.

 The JSON Schema format used, should be in compliance with https://json-schema.org/.